-Flu Vaccines cause antibodies to develop in the body about two weeks after vaccination.
-These antibodies provide protection against infection with the viruses that are in the vaccine.
+Flu vaccines stimulate your body to produce its own antibodies to the flu virus.
+This takes approximately two weeks after vaccination.
 The seasonal flu vaccine protects against the influenza viruses that research indicates will be most common during the upcoming season.

 What are the benefits of flu vaccinations?